 - Julian Pooley from Surrey Heritage – Out of Sight, Out of Mind?
 Sources for the History of Surrey’s Mental Hospitals, 1170 – c.1990

 Light refreshments will be provided but participants should bring a packed lunch or make their own lunch arrangements.

 There are two pay and display car parks close to the venue, both offer parking for the disabled.
 The hall is also accessible by bus and train.

 Tickets, programme and general information for the day will be posted to you once a booking has been confirmed.

-If you would like to join us, to apply for tickets please email email@example.com to receive our study day flyer containing the ticket application form.
-Flyers will be issued electronically in PDF format, however if you would prefer a paper copy rather than an electronic version, please include your address in your message to us.
+We will send you our study day flyer which includes your ticket application form.
+If you would prefer a paper copy, please include your address in your message to us.

 Mark Bayley from The Genealogist